jowilf/starlette-admin/docs/tutorial/validations/index.md

 ## Odmantic

-The submitted data will be automatically validated according to your model definition.
+Validation of submitted data is handled seamlessly by Odmantic.
+Any data that you submit to your defined model will be validated automatically.

 !!!
 Example
     ```python